FKC(LOCAL) - STUDENT ACTIVITIES: REGISTERED STUDENT ORGANIZATIONS

-If the dean of student services does not approve the application for registration, he or she shall provide the applicant with a copy of a written statement of the reasons for refusal, and the applicant may appeal to the College President.
+If the associate dean, student development does not approve the application for registration, he or she shall provide the applicant with a copy of a written statement of the reasons for refusal, and the applicant may appeal to the executive dean of student services.

-- Affirm the dean of student services's decision.
+- Affirm the associate dean, student development's decision.

-- Reverse the dean of student services's decision.
+- Reverse the associate dean, student development's decision.

 - Appoint a committee to conduct a hearing and report its findings to the applicant and the College President, who shall then take final action.